$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications

-Hence, by the Liggett-Schonmann-Stacey theorem \cite{Liggett97} the renormalised process stochastically dominates a highly supercritical site percolation.
-But in a supercritical site percolation it follows from exponential decay (consider the complement and use highly subcritical exponential decay) that the probability that there is no loop of open sites around $0$ decays exponentially.
-Yet, if such a loop exists in a renormalised box of size $a>c$, we know that $0\in[A\cap B_{2aN}]$, hence the exponential decay of $\theta_m(q')$, since $N$ is a constant.
-Here we used that there is no finite stable set for $\cU$ to deduce that $0$ is infected.
-Hence, $q'\ge\qct$, which concludes the proof.
+Hence, by the Liggett--Schonmann--Stacey theorem \cite{Liggett97} the renormalised process stochastically dominates an independent site percolation with parameter $1-\delta'$ with $\delta'$ which can be made arbitrarily small by choosing $\delta$ sufficiently small.
+In particular, it is known (from the standard Peierls argument, see e.g.\ \cite{Grimmett99}) that the probability that there is no contour (self-avoiding closed path) of open sites around $0$ decays exponentially.
+Yet, if such a contour exists in a renormalised box of size $a>c$, we know that $0\in[A\cap B_{2aN}]$.
+Indeed, since the family is not trivial subcritical, the renormalised site $NX+B_N$ for $X$ in the contour becomes infected using $A\cap (NX+B_{cN})$ and the union of these sets for all $X$ in the contour is enough to infect the origin.
+To see this, simply use the fact that there exists an unstable direction and that the BP process inside the infected contour behaves as though everything outside the contour is infected.
+Thus, $\theta_m(q')$ decays exponentially in $m$, since $N$ is a constant.
+Hence, $q'\ge\qct$, concluding the proof of \eqref{eq:qct:decomposition}.